 Children who have been in local-authority care for 1 day or more also attract £1,900 of Pupil Premium funding.
 Funding for these pupils doesn’t go to their school; it goes to the virtual school head (VSH) in the local authority that looks after the child.
 VSHs are responsible for managing Pupil Premium funding for looked-after children.

 St Mary’s Catholic High School Pupil Premium Allocation

-We will measure the impact of this spending through our data collection points where we will monitor and track the progress of our Pupil Premium cohort in order to enable the early identification of need, support and early intervention.
+We will measure the impact of this spend through our half termly data collection points where we will monitor and track the cohort rigorously.

 Our overarching aim at St Mary’s is for our Disadvantaged Pupils (DP’s) to perform in line with the Non-DP’s nationally across all key measures.

 Education is not just for the elite.
 It is for everyone regardless of the circumstances into which they are born.
 In order to ensure students from every background get the same opportunities as everyone else, teachers must pay meticulous attention to Disadvantaged Pupils.
 This is important as it is these students who stand to gain the most from effective teaching and learning.
 Firstly, it is important to note that Disadvantaged Pupils cannot be stereotyped and they certainly do not function or perform as a homogenous group.

 Our Pupil Premium strategy looks at identifying 'INDIVIDUAL BARRIERS TO LEARNING' and breaks them down for each child.
 The graduated response that is presented the presentation below has been designed to ensure our Pupil Premium provision is both transparent and sustainable.
 The main mantra underpinning the strategy is 'EXCELLENCE and EQUITY'.